ocf/mkdocs/docs/staff-docs/infrastructure/kubernetes/getting-started.md

 There is a web dashboard available at [tele.ocf.io](https://tele.ocf.io) that also contains similar instructions.
 Be sure to use OCF OIDC to log in (at the bottom of the options).

+even better (only on the staging cluster for now), get the oidc kubeconfig from ~staff/staging-kubeconfig and put it in your ~/.kube/config (or point the KUBECONFIG env var at it), then `kubectl config use-context gravitywell`

 ## k9s

 You can continue using kubectl to interact with the cluster, but k9s is also a nice tui option.
 Run `k9s` to open it.